rawebone/Ormish/README.md

 There is a little more boilerplate required for this compared to other systems, but the payoff is that you have a simple mechanism to keep everything in check.

+## Contributing

+### Namepsaces

+The root namespace `Rawebone\Ormish` is reserved for objects which are directly visible to the end user (like Database, Table, Entity) for easy use of the API.

+The `Rawbone\Ormish\Actions` namespace is for Actions that can be applied to a `Gateway` object (for example: `$table->find(1)` would refer to a `Finder` action).
+The goal is to create small objects containing the logic required for working with the database in a clean and simple way.

+The `Rawebone\Ormish\Utilities` namespace is for objects which are consumed internally in the API and have no outward value to the users.
+The end user, for example, does not need to see the `Shadow` or `NullShadow` objects to use the API.

+### Roadmap

+#### For Version 0.2.0

+* Complete implementation of `Actions` and remove this functionality from the `Gateway` object.
+* Complete move of objects into the `Utilities` namespace which have no outward value to end users.
+* Change to an Exception model for errors.

+#### For Version 0.3.0

+* Implement a type mapping system.
+This will be breaking as will it require additional annotations on the Entities.
+* Implement `Relationship` handling in a similar fashion to the `Actions`.

+### For Version 0.4.0

+* Implement caching (hopefully via a PSR) of results
+* Basic schema manipulation

+### Testing

+All tests are being run with [PhpSpec](http://phpspec.org).

 ## License